igalic/blag/contents/articles/opensource-burnout/index.md

 ## Being Out In the Open

-Three years ago, I had my [coming out](/articles/coming-out/).
+Three years ago, I had my ["coming out"](/articles/coming-out/).
 I'm *all* about Open Source.
 I know the benefits of doing things in the open.

 ### With enough eyes, all bugs become shallow